ljvmiranda921/ljvmiranda921.github.io/notebook/_posts/2023-03-28-chain-of-thought-annotation.md

 description: |
     In this blog post, I want to demonstrate how we can leverage LLMs like GPT-3 as a viable affordance to reduce a human annotator's cognitive load.
-I do this by exploring the application of chain-of-thought prompting in annotating argument mining datasets.
+I do this by exploring the application of LLM prompting in annotating argument mining datasets.
 excerpt: |
     In this blog post, I want to demonstrate how we can leverage LLMs like GPT-3 as a viable affordance to reduce a human annotator's cognitive load.
-I do this by exploring the application of chain-of-thought prompting in annotating argument mining datasets.
+I do this by exploring the application of LLM prompting in annotating argument mining datasets.
 ---